theodox/theodox.github.io/pelican/content/stop_messing_around.md

 Date: 2015-04-26 11:38:00.000
 Category: blog
 Tags: programming, console
-Slug: _goddamit,-stop-messing-around
+Slug: stop_messing_around
 Authors: Steve Theodore
 Summary: A module for simple colored printing in a python terminal

-It was inevitable, after I started noodling around with [terminal colors in ConEmu](http://techartsurvival.blogspot.com/2015/04/blockquote-background-f9f9f9-border_12.html), that I’d waste an afternoon cooking up a way to color my Maya terminal sessions automatically.
+It was inevitable, after I started noodling around with [terminal colors in ConEmu](eyeballs.html), that I’d waste an afternoon cooking up a way to color my Maya terminal sessions automatically.

 The actual code is [up on GitHub](https://github.com/theodox/conemu) (under the usual MIT Open License - enjoy!).